 In addition to the required admissions steps, NTCC recommends (but does not require) that students submit or complete the following admissions steps:

 - Submit Proof of High School Graduation (or equivalency).
-Students are encouraged to submit an official high school transcript(s) which indicates high school graduation or proof of high school equivalency completion (i.e. HiSET or GED).
+Students are encouraged to submit an official high school transcript(s) that indicates high school graduation or proof of high school equivalency completion (i.e. HiSET or GED).
+Due to state data sharing agreements, transcripts for in-state public high schools may be sent to NTCC without the need to make a transcript request.
 Certain programs at NTCC may require proof of high school graduation (or equivalency) for program-specific admissions.
+Home-schooled students must also submit a letter or registration or approval from the Louisiana Department of Education as stated in the LCTCS Policy 2.013.
+Home-schooled students must also submit a letter or registration or approval from the Louisiana Department of Education as stated in the LCTCS Policy 2.013.

 - Submit Official College Transcript(s).
 In order to appropriately gauge a student’s academic progress and satisfy program requirements, it is strongly recommended that a student submit an official transcript from previously attended institutions of higher learning.
 Official transcripts are used to determine appropriate course placements, transfer in coursework towards graduation requirements, and to satisfy course pre-requisites.
 Though it is not required for full admissions to the College, failure to submit official transcripts from previous institutions may cause the student to miss an opportunity for transfer credit and to be ineligible for courses with pre-requisites that the student may have otherwise qualified for based on transfer coursework.